SUNY Downstate Medical Center

-PUBH 4540: Health Care in Developing Countries
+PUBH 4540: Global Health in Developing Countries

 Students must spend a minimum of six weeks and may spend a maximum of eight weeks in this elective.
-Living and working conditions in many resource poor countries are often difficult.
+Living and working conditions in many developing countries are often difficult.
 Students should not attempt this elective if they are unprepared to adapt to a foreign culture and to potentially difficult local living and working circumstances.

 Each participant must submit a written report at the end of the elective, describing service rendered, observations made, or the results of special studies performed.
 This report must be of 1,500 words or more in length, and is a requirement for satisfactory completion of the elective.
 Preceptor evaluation at the site overseas must also be satisfactory.

 Interest in this elective is extremely keen, and the number of students who can be accepted is limited.
 Students interested in this elective should submit an application form to the School of Public Health (Room B4-318) early in the third year.
 All applications from third year medical students must be received by December 31st of the third year.
 Applications will not be accepted after that date.
-Applications from fourth year students will not be considered because of the long period of time generally required for planning this elective and obtaining host country approvals.
+Applications from fourth year students will not be considered because of the long period of time generally required for planning this elective and obtaining host site approvals.

-All applications are reviewed by the Global Health Election Screening Committee.
+All applications are reviewed by the Global Health Elective Screening Committee.
 Applications from students who have had serious multiple academic difficulties in third year clerkships are generally not given a favorable decision.
 Such students are sometimes required by the Promotions Committee to spend their fourth year on the clinical campus.